48 kos parikrama: Buddhist pilgrimage

 For the Buddhist pilgrims, the most important sites are Brahma Sarovar and the Bodh Stupa on its northwestern flank.
 Other Buddhist pilgrimage sites nearby Buddhist sites include Chaneti, Topra, and Adi Badri Sharirika stupa.
 Many pilgrims prefer to follow the path taken by Buddha along Grand Trunk Road in Haryana.
-Stupas, pagodas and places in the order of travel by Lord Buddha are:
+Stupas, pagodas and places in the order of travel by Buddha are: